mquinodo/Opsin-Miner/README.md

 ## Determination of phenotype

-Phenotype is defined as “Blue cone monochromacy / severe” if there is one event:
+Phenotype is defined as “BCM-severe” if there is:
 + Pathogenic haplotype in more of 75% of reads
-+ Deletion of one or more exon of all genes (OPN1LW+OPN1MW+OPN1MW2)
-+ p.Cys230Arg or LoF variant in more of 75% of reads
++ Known pathogenic or LoF variant in more of 75% of reads
++ Deletion of one or more exon of every genes (OPN1LW+OPN1MW+OPN1MW2)
++ Deletion of LCR (Locus Control Region)
++ Two events associated with "Color blindness"

-Phenotype is defined as “Color blindness” if there is one event:
+Phenotype is defined as “Color blindness / BCM-severe” if there is:
 + Pathogenic haplotype in 40-75% of reads
++ Known pathogenic or LoF variant in 40-75% of reads

+Phenotype is defined as “Color blindness” if there is:
 + Deletion of one or more exon in OPN1LW or OPN1MW+MW2
-+ p.Cys230Arg or LoF variant in 40-75% of reads

-Phenotype is defined as “Color blindness / severe” if there are two events like:
+Phenotype is defined as “Normal / Color blindness” if there is:
-+ Pathogenic haplotype in 40-75% of reads
++ Pathogenic haplotype in 10-40% of reads
-+ Deletion of one or more exon in OPN1LW or OPN1MW+MW2
-+ p.Cys230Arg or LoF variant in 40-75% of reads
++ Known pathogenic or LoF variant in 10-40% of reads

-In this last case, it is impossible to know if the two events are in the same gene or not.
-Therefore, we cannot differentiate between colour blindness and severe.
+Phenotype is defined as “with VUS” if there is:
++ A rare variant (gnomAD-AF<0.01%) which is not know to be pathogenic

+List of pathogenic variants relative to OPN1LW (excluding LoF):
++ NP_064445.2:p.(Asn94Lys)
++ NP_064445.2:p.(Trp177Arg)
++ NP_064445.2:p.(Cys203Arg)
++ NP_064445.2:p.(Arg330Gln)
++ NP_064445.2:p.(Gly338Glu)

+List of abreviations used:
++ BCM: Blue Cone Monochromacy
++ AF: Allele Frequency
++ VUS: Variant of Uncertain Significance
++ LoF: Loff-of-function